mamedev/mame/docs/source/initialsetup/mameintro.rst

 Most of the systems emulated by MAME requires a dump of the internal chips of the original system.
-These can be obtained by extracting the data from an original unit, or finding them (at your own risk) on the world wide web.
+These can be obtained by extracting the data from an original unit, or finding them (at your own risk) on various place on the internet.
 Being copyrighted material, MAME does not come with any of these.

-Also, you may want to find some software to be run on the emulated machine.
+Also, you may want to find some software to be run on the emulated machine where it does not have internal software (e.g. some computers will want a disk to boot to an operating system).

 Again, Google and other search engines are your best friends.
-MAME does not provide any software to be run on the emulated machines because it is very often (almost always, in the case of console software) copyrighted material.
+MAME does not provide any software in the MAME package to be run on the emulated machines because it is very often (almost always, in the case of console software) copyrighted material.

+The MAME team has been permitted to redistribute some old software, which can be found in the `ROMS section of the MAME site <https://www.mamedev.org/roms/>`_.